ahsan54/Employee_Expense/README.md

                               On saving, the payment ID is linked to the expense, and the expense ID is linked to the payment, ensuring proper tracking.

-Portal Access: Employees can view their submitted expenses via the website.
+Portal Access: Employees can view their all submitted expenses status via the website.

 Security & Access Control: